 - 18VAC90-30-86-E: If an NP’s physician is unwilling to sign the attestation, “The burden shall be on the nurse practitioner to provide sufficient evidence to support the NP’s inability to attain an attestation”.
 The NP may then provide other evidence that shows they have met the qualifications for attestation.

 - Much to the benefit of NPs, the draft regulations did NOT include any mention of establishing “core competencies,” as proposed by organized medicine’s original commentary.
 As we know, NP education and licensing already establishes competency and maintains strong, nationally-recognized standards.
 Further, the draft regulations ensure that the attestation will be an attestation of TIME, not “quality”.

-An annotated copy of the draft regulations is available HERE.
-They are also posted on the Virginia Regulatory Town Hall site on the General Notices page.
+A copy of the draft regulations is available HERE.
+They are also posted on the Virginia Regulatory Town Hall site.
 The regulations for HB 793 are considered “emergency regulations,” which ensures that they must be finalized by the middle of December at the very latest.
 The regulations will become effective the day they are published.

 Board of Nursing Executive Director Jay Douglas has assured us that she and her team will develop a “robust communication plan” to ensure that all NP licensees receive notice of the regulations’ progress; and we will continue to keep all VCNP members apprised of the latest developments.

 Given that the Committee of the Joint Boards was able to effectively work through the draft regulations on Thursday, another Committee meeting is not required.
 However, the regulations still must pass the Board of Nursing, as well as the Board of Medicine.
 Should they pass both Boards, they will move on to the Attorney General and Governor for final review.
 Jay Douglas and her team will handle the implementation phase, which will include developing online resources, crafting the attestation form, and creating a special license format that will distinguish NPs who have attained autonomous practice.